ud4yy/APS-PortR/README.md

-# Portfolio on Q-Commerce Applications: Exploring System Design, Principles, Data Structures, and Algorithms in Blinkit
+# Portfolio on Q-Commerce Applications: Exploring System Design, Principles, Data Structures, and Algorithms.

 ![Q-Commerce](Qcomm.png)

-This is a project for the course Algorithmic Problem Solving, introduced by Mr. Prakash Hegade at the School of Computer Science and Engineering (SOCSE), KLE Technological University, Hubli.
+This is a project for the course Algorithmic Problem Solving, introduced by Mr. Prakash Hegade, School of Computer Science and Engineering (SOCSE), KLE Technological University, Hubli.

 ## Goals of the Portfolio